 Since the COVID-19 pandemic started, people have adapted to a new normal and changes to everyday life.
-To help you navigate this new normal, we have put together a list of resources — from ways to support your community to online classes and museums — that can help any activist looking for ways to make the best of this moment.
+To help you navigate this new normal, we have put together a list of resources — from ways to support your community to online classes and museums — that can help any activist looking for ways to get involved, even from their homes.

 Good news updates

 The last year has seen a lot of uncertainty, with frightening and heartbreaking moments and news.
 But reminders of some of the good happening in the world can bring some much-needed motivation to keep working towards activism-related goals.
-That’s why we’ve collected stories of solidarity to spread some hope around the world — read a few of them here and meet a few of the people doing their part to support their communities during the COVID-19 pandemic in our frontline video series.
+That’s why we collected Stories of Solidarity in 2020 to spread some hope around the world.
+Read a few of their stories and meet a few of the people doing their part to support their communities during the COVID-19 pandemic in our frontline video series.

 Outlets like Good News Shared and Good News Network are also sharing heartwarming and optimistic stories from around the world.
-You’ll get a daily dose of positivity, plus it may inspire new ways for you to take action during the pandemic.
+You’ll get a daily dose of positivity, plus it may inspire new ways for you to take action.

-From social distancing to self-quarantine and lockdowns, it’s easy to feel disconnected from the rest of the world.
+From social distancing to self-quarantine and lockdowns since the pandemic began, it’s easy to feel disconnected from the rest of the world.
 This can be especially hard if you feel ready to help others through this global health crisis.

 Luckily, there are ways to show your support from a distance.
 Greenpeace and NewMode both have lists on how to help your community while practicing social distancing or staying at home.
 From helping those most vulnerable to mobilizing online, there are ways to stay involved and make a difference in this pandemic (aside from following your local guidelines — which is activism on its own!).

 You can also become a supporter and champion for the ONE Campaign!
 Stay up to speed on the latest issues and take action, follow us on Twitter, Facebook, and Instagram, and consider becoming a ONE Global Activist.